The tools that I use and recommend

 **This image of a dog in Soho presented exactly the kind of challenge that makes me appreciate excellent camera design: Nikon’s matrix metering would typically find a balance that leaves that white fur overexposed, so I needed to keep that fur from blowing out against the dark background.
 In the short time I had to shoot before the dog could walk away, I bumped the aperture up to f/3.5, backed across the street to frame the image wider (I was shooting with the Nikon 85mm f/1.4), moved the focus point down to the dog, and hit the AF-on button to lock the focus.
 I then spot-metered the white fur by holding a function button on the front of my D810 and pressed and held the AE-on button to lock the spot metering.
 Then I shot the image.
 I performed all of these actions in just a few seconds, without being consciously aware of which buttons I was working, and without taking my eye from the viewfinder.
 It’s all become automatic — that is, transparent.
 (I might have done just as well to set the exposure mode to Highlight-Weighted exposure mode, which would have automatically kept the dog from being overexposed.
 I’ve recently started to rely more on Highlight-Weighted mode in these situations, since it’s faster and takes no reframing, though it’s slightly less predictable than spot metering.)
 Note that as soon as I had gotten those frames, a car parked right between me and the dog.
 If I’d been shooting with a less thoughtfully-deigned camera, I would have lost the shot.
 And I come across those fleeting opportunities all the time.

-***Case in point: I took a three-year-old mirrorless camera on a trip overseas and the images I brought back were excellent, but using the camera was a constant exercise in frustration.
+***Case in point: I took a three-year-old mirrorless camera on a trip overseas and the images I brought back were excellent, but using the camera was a constant exercise in frustration; I missed many great images because of the awkwardness of quickly nailing the focus, framing, and exposure.
 Coming back home and using the D850 was such a relief.
 I swore I wouldn’t travel again without the Nikon.

 - Sigma 24mm f/1.4 “Art” (April 2016)